bozeklab/DISK/README.md

 - you need to open the respective configuration file and change the appropriate fields according to your goal,
 - then call the script `python main_fillmissing.py`, which will read all the options and parameters set in the partner configuration file.

-**NB**: Because hydra is managing the logging, it is important to not copy/cut a trained model without the hidden folder `.hydra/` saved in the same location.
+**NB**: Because hydra is managing the logging, it is important to not copy a trained model without the hidden folder `.hydra/` saved in the same location.
 In particular, the training config file saved by hydra along the trained model would be used to load the model when using the model for test or imputation.